 newcomer.
 "But I fear you're a little late methinks.
 Just a few days ago someone

-killed the dragon and the whole village is still celebrating the event!"
+killed that monster and the whole village is still celebrating the event!"

-"Oh, that's news to me", the knight admitted.
+"Oh, now that's news to me," the knight admitted in bewilderment.
 A mixture of

 disappointment and relief could be heard in his voice.
 "And how was that miracle

 accomplished if I may ask?
-I've heard rumours that dozens have already died when trying to
+I've heard rumors that dozens have already died in

-"Well, someone went up", the greyler said mysteriously.
+"Well, someone went up there," the greyler said mysteriously.

-"Talking to him?
-Did he tell him some jokes that he laughed so hard that he
+"Talked to him?
+Did he tell him jokes that he laughed so hard that he died?"

 The knight looked a bit confused, then decided that this weird bedraggled and

-obviously quite confused hermite probably was not the right person to get the
+obviously quite confused hermit probably was not the right person to get the

 information he sought.
 Maybe they can tell me the whole story in the village,

-"Anyway, old man", he said then, preparing to ride on.
-"I could need some rest
+"Anyway, old man," he said then, poised to ride on.
+"I could need some rest for

-"Sure I can.
-You're practically there anyway", the greyler answered.
-"Just ride
+"Quite certainly I can, my friend.
+You're practically there anyway," the greyler

-a while.
-You'll get right into the heart of the village."
+head south and you'll get right into the heart of the village.
+Nothing to it if

-The knight lifted his hand, signaling the stranger thanks and good-bye, then
+The knight raised his hand, signaling the stranger thanks and good-bye, then

 turned his horse and rode off.